21.4.2017Best electric cars 2017

 Top electric vehicles 2017

 It was a tough decision selecting the top EVs available in the UK, since a number of worthy models missed out.
-Those deserving of an honourable mention include the Kia Soul EV and Volkswagen's e-up! - which are based on good conventional models and have a strong electric powertrain.
-In a different direction, Renault's Twizy is perhaps the ultimate inner city commuter tool and is one of the most fun vehicles anyone will drive.
+Those deserving of an honourable mention include the Nissan Leaf 30 kWh, Kia Soul EV and Volkswagen's e-up!.
+The Renault Twizy is perhaps the ultimate inner city commuter tool and is one of the most fun vehicles anyone will drive.
 Finally and although feeling their age, Peugeot's iOn and the Citroen C-Zero have had prices slashed, and are now a bargain.

 For those who want to see what other EVs are available to buy, use NGC's Electric Car Search for a complete list.
 It's worth taking a look at our buying guide too which explains in greater detail the positives and negatives of EV ownership and what to look out for, to make sure a plug-in car is the best choice for you.